DKolmas/DKolmas.github.io/_posts/2019-08-01-Bandit-problem.md

 Selecting one of three levers is equvalent to taking one of three actions.
 In the simulation above there were 30 actions taken in total: action 0 x10, action 1 x10 and action 2 x10.

 Each of three actions has an **expected or mean reward** given that the action is selected.
 This is called **value of the action**.
-In the simulation we know this expected reward as value of reward is generated from known distribtion.
-A summary given blow shows known distribution for each action (each lever) in green box.
+In the simulation we know this expected reward as a value of reward at a step is generated from known distribtion.
+A summary given below shows known distribution for each action (each lever) in green box.

 ![image](/images/k-armed-show-summary.png)